Properties of Ammonia

 Around 90 per cent of the ammonia which is produced tends to get used up in fertilizers to help in sustaining the production of food for the population of the world.
 When food crops are produced naturally, it depletes the supplies of the soil nutrients.
 For maintaining the health of the crops, farmers depend on fertilizers for keeping their soils better and productive.
-Also, fertilizers tend to help in increasing the level of the essential nutrients such as selenium, zinc and boron the food crops.
+Also, fertilizers tend to help in increasing the level of essential nutrients such as selenium, zinc and boron in the food crops.

 2. Uses of Ammonia in several Household Cleaning Products

-Ammonia is used as an ingredient or on its own in several household products used for cleaning many household surfaces such as sinks, toilets, tubs, tiles, kitchen countertops, etc. Ammonia is effective also in breaking down the stains from vegetable oils, animal fats, or any sorts of household grime or cooking grease.
+Ammonia is used as an ingredient or on its own in several household products used for cleaning many household surfaces such as sinks, toilets, tubs, tiles, kitchen countertops, etc. Ammonia is effective also in breaking down stains from vegetable oils, animal fats, or any sort of household grime or cooking grease.
 Since ammonia tends to evaporate faster, it is often used to clean glasses and, in turn, help in preventing streaking.

 3. Uses of Ammonia in Industries and Manufacturing

-Ammonia is also used in the purification of the water supplies.
+Ammonia is also used in the purification of water supplies.
 It also acts as a building block for manufacturing many different kinds of products including fabrics, plastics, dyes, explosives, and pesticides.

-Ammonia also has its use in the treatment of wastewater and waste, rubber, cold storages, paper and pulp, and in the industries of food and beverages in the form of a stabilizer, neutraliser, and acts as a nitrogen source.
+Ammonia also has its use in the treatment of wastewater and waste, rubber, cold storage, paper and pulp, and in the industries of food and beverages in the form of a stabilizer, neutraliser, and acts as a nitrogen source.
 It also has its usage in the manufacturing of several pharmaceuticals.

 1. What are the health-related side effects of Ammonia?

-However, there are not any health effects that have been found in people when they are exposed to a certain level of ammonia which exists in the environment.
+However, there are not any health effects that have been found in people when they are exposed to a certain level of ammonia that exists in the environment.
 However, exposure to greater levels of the gas present in the air can cause severe irritations to the human eyes, skin, lungs and throat and can lead to burns and coughing.

 2. Is Ammonia present in the environment?